Saving the Company in 3 Weeks: Telecaller Onboarding

 - role

-- Product Designer II — led research + design end-to-end
+- Product Designer II: led research + design end-to-end

-- territory
+- focus

 - 0→1 · Onboarding · Behavioural design